psychotimmy/picomz-80k/README.md

 [The Pico MZ-80K and MZ-80A](https://z80.timholyoake.uk/the-pico-mz-80k/)

-### This README was last updated on 7th February 2025.
+### This README was last updated on 16th April 2025.